HANDSOMEJACKANDY/BFE-Investor_Selector/README.md

 There are three files in this repo, including 1. search-engine-on-crawled-data 2. search-engine-on-manual-data 3. try-beautiful-soup

+And also a directory called "Py version"

+# "Py version"
+There are two .py files in this file, including Search.py and crawler.py

+The Search.py transplanted the Searcher class in the jupyter notebook into .py files

+The crawler.py transplanted the crawler related functions in the jupyther notebokk into .py file

+Both of then are clearly documented, enjoy~

 # File 1:

 ## Searcher initialization